simon-ritchie/apysc/docs_src/source/mouse_event_common.md

 MouseEvent instance also has `local_x` and `local_y` attributes.
 These attributes are the local coordinates from the event registered instance position.

-The following example will show that local_x and local_y will become the coordinates in the rectangle area (both `local_x` and `local_y` will be the range of 0 to 50, because the rectangle size is 50-pixel).
+The following example will show that local_x and local_y will become the coordinates in the rectangle area (both `local_x` and `local_y` will be a range of 0 to 50 because the rectangle size is 50-pixel).

 ```py
 # runnable